csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

 2. Leave the JSON server running and open the Postman application.

-3. Either open a new request window or use whatever previous work environemtns and collections you have set up.
+3. Either open a new request window or use whatever previous work environments and collections you have set up.

 4. Select the "GET" method in the request box drop down menu.

 5. In the request box, input the following.
-If you do not have an environemnt set up with a `{base_url}`, type out the base URL directly into the request box.
+If you do not have an environment set up with a `{base_url}`, type out the base URL directly into the request box.

    ```shell
    {{base_url}}/pedals